BayAreaMetro/fast-trips-project/_posts/2015-07-29-Not-so-fast.md

 After testing both passing the open network to each worker or having each worker re-read the network, we found it was quicker to [just have each worker re-read the network](https://github.com/MetropolitanTransportationCommission/fast-trips/commit/8b1652ff9b216a0ae26bad4f10c393fb265c6247).

+#### C is also for C++

+{% include image.html image=page.images.image3 %}

+We haven't tossed in the towel for having a usable, high-performance transit passenger simulator in Python - we just think we need some help from C++ behind the scenes to turbo charge it.
+I am [currently in the process](https://github.com/MetropolitanTransportationCommission/fast-trips/commits/c_extension) of moving the slow stuff from `find_trip_based_hyperpath` to a very generic bunch of C++.
+ The goal is to make the C++ flexible and generic enough that no modeler in a given year would want or need to go into the C++ and recompile it; rather, they would be able to do everything they wanted from within the Python side.

+In order to make it easier for the C++ to interact with Python, I wrapped up all the little pieces of information floating around in tiny objects [into a single Pandas Dataframe](https://github.com/MetropolitanTransportationCommission/fast-trips/commit/818be2f5e58c0288894676032dede76982d97c3c) so that we could minimize the number of exchanges between the two.

+**Did it work?**

+We are still in the process of writing and wrapping the C++, but will post back with results when we have them.

 #### Other Speedups

  - [Switched from](https://github.com/MetropolitanTransportationCommission/fast-trips/commit/5c267e0d89c86f1dfd485d60413cdba732ab6aa8)
   a priority queue to a heapq which is not threadsafe, but is much faster.
  - Get rid of slow but pretty date-time operations and [replace with speedy but ugly integer math](https://github.com/MetropolitanTransportationCommission/fast-trips/commit/ef712ae455b43a1f3a6d91120f84d2677ef401a2)

 ### A few other fixes along the way

 - [Merged stochastic and deterministic assignment](https://github.com/MetropolitanTransportationCommission/fast-trips/commit/4b728aa1c70514d937003037f968a959c302ee8b)
 , since deterministic is really just a special case of stochastic.

 ### What's Next?

-We are clearly not yet at our 300x speedup just yet, but we have a few more things to explore.
-1. First we need to re-profile the code using SnakeViz to see what we have improved and what we have made worse.
+1. First we need to re-profile the code using SnakeViz to see what we have improved and what we have made worse
-2. We haven't even cracked open `find_trip_based_hyperpath`, which should have a lot of potential for improvements, since it is the bulk of the runtime.
-3. We need to explore practically speaking how much an improvement we can get from multiprocessing.
-4. We need to critically examine how much of a speed/legibility tradeoff we are willing to make with Cython.
+2. Critically examine the speed/legibility/usability tradeoff
+3. Test test test
+4. Add new features such as Park and Rides, etc.
+5. Make it usable to front-facing users